 Why did the probability of Apophis impact in 2029 go up before it went down to zero?

 Soon after its discovery, more observations of Apophis refined the asteroid’s trajectory, and the range of trajectories still included Earth.
-More observations refined its path around the Sun and excluded Earth, bringing the probability of a 2029 impact down to zero.
+More observations refined its path around the Sun and excluded Earth.
+This brings the probability of a 2029 impact down to zero.

 What we will see on 5, March 2021?

-Due to its short orbital period around the sun of only 323.6 days (less than an Earth year), asteroid Apophis comes by this region of the solar system quite often and will have a distant encounter with Earth in just a few months.
+Due to its short orbital period around the sun of only 323.6 days (less than an Earth year), asteroid Apophis comes by this region of the solar system quite often.
+It will have a distant encounter with Earth in just a few months.
 On the night of March 5, 2021, the huge space rock will pass at 10,471,577 miles (16,852,369 km) from our planet, i.e. about 44 times the distance to the moon.
-Apophis is then expected to reach a visual magnitude of 15 to 16, too faint to be seen in small telescopes, but within the reach of 12-inch-diameter and larger telescopes, and possibly even smaller telescopes using sensitive cameras.
+Apophis is then expected to reach a visual magnitude of 15 to 16.
+This is too faint to be seen in small telescopes.
+It is however in the reach of 12-inch-diameter and larger telescopes, and possibly even smaller telescopes using sensitive cameras.

 Astronomers will also study Apophis during the 2021 flyby with radar observations, using the Goldstone Observatory in California.
-These observations of Apophis should improve our knowledge of its shape and spin state, and they’ll help reduce uncertainties in the space rock’s orbit caused by Yarkovsky acceleration.
+These observations of Apophis should improve our knowledge of its shape and spin state.
+They will also help reduce uncertainties in the space rock’s orbit caused by Yarkovsky acceleration.

 This 2021 flyby will be Apophis’ closest approach until the great encounter in 2029.